openservicebrokerapi/servicebroker/spec.md

   Service Broker MUST declare support by including `"allow_context_updates": true` in its
   [catalog endpoint](#catalog-management).
+* Enable Platforms to update maintenance information (allowing users to perform maintenance on their Service Instance, such as upgrading the underlying operating system the Service Instance is running on).

 To enable support for the update of the Service Plan, a Service Broker MUST declare support per Service Offering by including `"plan_updateable": true` in either the Service Offering or Service Plan in its [catalog endpoint](#catalog-management).

 If `"plan_updateable": true` is declared for a Service Plan in the [Catalog](#catalog-management) endpoint, the Platform MAY request a Service Plan change on a Service Instance using the given Service Plan.
-Otherwise, Platforms MUST NOT make any Service Plan change requests to the Service Broker for any Service Instance using the given Service Plan, but MAY request an update to the Service Instance parameters.
+Otherwise, Platforms MUST NOT make any Service Plan change requests to the Service Broker for any Service Instance using the given Service Plan, but MAY request an update to the Service Instance parameters or perform maintenance on the Service Instance.

 Not all permutations of Service Plan changes are expected to be supported.
 For example, a service might support upgrading from Service Plan "shared small" to "shared large" but not to Service Plan "dedicated".
 It is up to the Service Broker to validate whether a particular permutation of Service Plan change is supported.
 If a particular Service Plan change is not supported, the Service Broker SHOULD return a meaningful error message in response.

 ### Request